Programs We Support

 Code.org is a non-profit dedicated to expanding participation in computer science education by making it available in more schools, and increasing participation by women and underrepresented students of color.
 Our vision is that every student in every school should have the opportunity to learn computer programming.
 We believe computer science should be part of the core curriculum in education, alongside other science, technology, engineering, and mathematics (STEM) courses, such as biology, physics, chemistry and algebra.

 CSNYC is funding Code.org’s work in the New York City public schools in partnership with the New York City Department of Education and the iZone.
-In 2014, the effort will provide professional development to 60 local high school teachers interested in teaching Computer Science in their classrooms.
+In 2014, the effort will provide professional development to ~60 local high school teachers to teach Exploring Computer Science (ECS) in their classrooms.

 Learn more about the Computer Science Track program.